J-Mauerhofer/observability_dashboard_dockerized/README.md

 ### Evosuite Visualizer

-The EvoSuite Visualizer processes log files generated during the EvoSuite testing process and creates insightful visualizations.
+The EvoSuite Visualizer processes log files generated during the EvoSuite test generation process and creates insightful visualizations.
 Key features include:

 * Support for a wide variety of visualization types, offering comprehensive insights into the test generation process.